dialpad/dialtone-legacy/docs/utilities/borders/radius.md

 ---
-title: Border Radius
+title: Border radius
 desc: Utilities for controlling an element's border radius.
 ---

-## All Corners
+## All corners

 Use `d-bar{n}` to change the border radius on all corners of your element.